 Despite its fascinating history, marvelous architecture, and beautiful surroundings, El Tajin is one of the least-visited archaeological sites in Mexico.
 So if you’re looking for off-the-beaten-path ruins and a good mystery story, you know what to do!

-El Tajin Opening Hours: 8 am – 5 pm
+El Tajin Opening Hours: Daily from 8 AM to 5 PM.

 Bonampak